yeshenpy/COLA/README.md

   - 3-objective: `0.05`
   - 4-objective: `0.2`
   - 5-objective: `0.2`
+  -
+More details can be found in the Appendix of paper.

 ### Hardware
 Experiments can be run on CPU; GPU is optional.
-(Some DMC experiments may use GPU.)

 ## 📁 Project Structure